DebbyArends/superhero-villains/README.md

 ## Credits

-The application is an addition from the final assignment of the Front-end Bootcamp by NOVI.
+The application is an addition to the final assignment of the Front-end Bootcamp by NOVI.

 ####Debby Arends